 About 27% of global CO2 emissions from fuel combustion come from internationally traded goods and emissions from EU imports have risen, undermining its climate efforts.

 Discover how the EU’s recovery plan prioritises creating a sustainable and climate-neutral Europe

 Carbon leakage is the shifting of greenhouse gas emitting industries outside the EU to avoid tighter standards.

 EU efforts to reduce its carbon footprint under the European Green Deal and become sustainably resilient and climate neutral by 2050, could be undermined by less climate-ambitious countries.
 To mitigate this, the European Commission proposed a Carbon Border Adjustment Mechanism (CBAM) in July 2021 , which would apply a carbon levy on imports of certain goods from outside the EU.

 This mechanism is also part of a series of laws being adjusted under the Fit for 55 in 2030 package to deliver on the European Climate Law, through a decrease of greenhouse gas emissions of at least 55% by 2030 compared to 1990 levels.

-Under the current emissions trading system (ETS), which provides financial incentives to cut emissions, power plants and industries need to hold a permit for each tonne of CO2 they produce.
+Under the current Emissions Trading System (ETS), which provides financial incentives to cut emissions, power plants and industries need to hold a permit for each tonne of CO2 they produce.
 The price of those permits is driven by demand and supply.
-Due to the last economic crisis, demand for permits has dropped and so has their price, which is so low that it discourages companies from investing in green technologies.
-In order to solve this issue, the EU will reform ETS - as foreseen under the Fit for 55 package.
+Due to the last economic crisis, demand for permits had dropped and so had their price, discouraging companies from investing in green technologies.
+In order to solve this issue, the EU is reforming the trading system - as foreseen under the Fit for 55 package.

-In addition, at least the equivalent in financial value to the revenues generated by the mechanism, should be channelled to the least developed countries to help with the decarbonisation of their manufacturing industries.
+In addition, money should be channelled to less developed countries to help with the decarbonisation of their manufacturing industries.